Get the Most for Your Scrap Aluminium

 What aluminium can I scrap?

-One man’s trash is another man’s treasure when it comes to aluminium scrap.
-Aluminium cans are one of the most common and readily recycled aluminium products.
-In fact, if you’re looking to educate the kids about the value of recycling, starting with aluminium cans is a great way to go.
-You will need to make sure they are clean and free of contaminants before they can be recycled.
-Other common examples include:
+One man’s trash becomes another man’s treasure when aluminium scrap enters the mix.
+Aluminium cans rank among the most common and easily recycled aluminium products.
+If you’re teaching kids about recycling, aluminium cans make a great place to start.
+Just make sure they’re clean and free of contaminants before recycling.

-• Cast aluminium cookware (e.g., skillets, baking pans, etc.)
+• Cast aluminium cookware (e.g., skillets, baking pans)

 • Aluminium mag wheels